 In the case of either job board or job search engine websites, you may need to pay a fee for searching for or pitching Virtual Assistant jobs – it really depends on the platform.

 The focus of the post is on how to find Virtual Assistant jobs using online job listing sites.
 It’s helpful to be aware, however, of what a Virtual Assistant agency is (aside from a great way to scale your Virtual Assistant business!), because chances are good that in your search for remote assistant jobs online you’ll come across some agency sites.
+We’ve also included five of the more popular agencies out there in the list below for you to check out.

 The role of an agency is to source work for its Virtual Assistants and contract out to them for those services.
 Essentially the agency is the “face” on the business, while its VAs carry out the day-to-day delivery of services.